MelanieCrissey/old-melaniecrissey.com/source/blog/get-here.markdown

 [How did I get here?](https://play.spotify.com/track/1Tr4K5MU5XYE44umXGDndd)

-I wish I could say that I got myself where I am today with hardwork and determination, but that's just not how it happened.
+I wish I could say that I got myself where I am today with hard work and determination, but that's just not how it happened.

 In 2007 I met a young man at a party who became a friend I would occasionally run into at pubs.
 That guy got a job at a growing software company with a referral program.
 His referral scored me an interview that I bombed.
 Someone at that company gave me a second chance and invited me back to interview for a position that would be my first dream job.